-Pain in the area of the coccyx (tailbone) is called coccydynia or coccygodynia (or sometimes a variety of other spellings).
-Coccydynia can be anything from discomfort to acute pain, varying between people and varying with time in any individual.
-The name describes a pattern of symptoms (pain brought on or aggravated by sitting), so it is really a collection of conditions which can have different causes and need different treatments.
+Pain in the area of the coccyx (or tailbone) is called coccydynia or coccygodynia, and can be anything from discomfort to acute pain.
+The name describes the symptoms, but it is really a collection of conditions which can have different causes and need different treatments.

-Medical trials have shown that coccydynia can be cured eventually in the great majority of cases, given the right treatment.
-However, finding a doctor who can do a proper diagnosis of the condition and supply effective treatments is difficult, and many people suffer years of pain.
+Tailbone pain can be cured eventually in the great majority of cases, given the right treatment.
+However, finding a doctor who can do a proper diagnosis of the condition and give effective treatments is difficult, and many people suffer years of pain.

 The rotating picture is a female pelvis, including the tops of the leg bones.
 The coccyx is the small triangular bone hanging down at the bottom of the spine.
 Although it is padded with flesh, you can see it is quite vulnerable.

 The second picture is the dorsal (back) view of a coccyx.
 It is usually made up of 3 to 5 little bones, some of which may be fused together.
 The spinal cord ends above the coccyx.